TeamNovaSoft/qa-exposed-server/README.md

 1. Clone the repository
 2. Navigate to the project directory
 3. Run `docker-compose up -d`
-4. Access the application at `http://localhost:8080`
+4. Access the application at `http://localhost:8080` or the one configured on the `.env`

 ### Local Setup

 Prerequisites:

 - Node.js 20+
-- Debian 12 OS
+- git

 Steps: